Code-Institute-Submissions/Entrepreneur-Bookshelf/README.md

 It also provides a clear vision of what other entrepreneurs are reading, giving them inspiration for their next books.

-#### 1.3.1 Learn a bit more about the history of the Metric System. 📚

-The website provides:

-- A "Origins" section in which background information is provided about the Metric System.
-- Inside the website's footer, a direct link to the <a href="https://en.wikipedia.org/wiki/Introduction_to_the_metric_system" rel="noopener" target="_blank">Wikipedia page</a> where the content for the "Origins" section was taken.
+#### 1.3.1 Keep track of their entrepreneurship reading. ✅

+The app allows entrepreneurs to:

+- Register and create an account.
+- Add new books to the reading list (Book title and author).
+- Set a read by date to each book.
+- Set priority for essential books.
+- Edit the books they added.
+- Mark books as read and remove them from their list.

-#### 1.3.2 Learn who is still officially using the Imperial System. 📚
+#### 1.3.2 Learn about what others entrepreneurs are reading. 📚

-The website provides:

-- A "The Others" section in which information and a map are provided about the countries who are still officially using the Imperial System.
-- Inside the website's footer, a direct link to the <a href="https://www.worldatlas.com/articles/which-countries-use-the-imperial-system.html" rel="noopener" target="_blank">Webpage</a> where the content for the "The Others" section was taken.

-#### 1.3.3 Convert Imperial measurements to the Metric System. 🧮

-The website provides:

-- A "Convert" section in which users can easily convert Imperial units to the Metric System.
-- The measuring properties considered for this project are Length, Area, Volume and Weight.
-- For each property, the project provides four options of units to be converted.
-For example, for Length, we offer Inch, Foot, Yard and Mile.
-- A "Reset Converter" button is provided to clear the converter for other conversions.
+The app allows entrepreneurs to:

+- Go through all the books that are listed in the app.
+- Easily check the book's title, author, category and the ready by date set by the entrepreneur.
+- Search for specific keywords and view only the books matching it.

-#### 1.3.4 Get in touch with the developer behind the project. 📧
+#### 1.3.3 Get in touch with the developer behind the project. 📧

-The website provides:
+The app provides:

-- A "Contact" section in which users can get in touch with the developer.
-The form asks for Name, Email and a Message.
+- A "Contact Me" link which readers can use to get in touch with the developer.
+The link points to the developer's email address.
-- This is a fully operational contact form, which includes an automatic email sent to the user after submission.

-### 1.4 Website Wireframes 💻📱
+### 1.4 App Wireframes (TO DO) 💻📱

-Below you will find the website's wireframes.
+Below you will find the app's wireframes.
 These were generated using Balsamiq.
 There are two versions of the wireframes.
 Choose your option:

 - Wireframes for the <a href="https://drive.google.com/file/d/1bCmX4HrQt4wVbTsTArFjPO-Wf3a5Vp_f/view?usp=sharing" rel="noopener" target="_blank">desktop & mobile version in PDF</a>.
 - Wireframes for the <a href="https://drive.google.com/file/d/1sfSxslhGBw88hK4E2KWCFZT2NFAwRp1U/view?usp=sharing" rel="noopener" target="_blank">desktop & mobile version in Balsamiq</a>.